 - For routine logistical questions, email info@brintonvision.com during office hours M-F 8:00 AM 5:00 PM.
 We reply to all messages within an hour.
-Questions received after 4:00 PM will receive a response on the next business day. - Routine medical questions are addressed in person.

-Eye emergencies are handled by phone or in person, not by text or email.
-Symptoms of an eye emergency include increased eye pain, eye redness, or decreased vision, particularly in the first few days after surgery.
+Questions received after 4:00 PM will receive a response on the next business day. - While routine logistical questions are handled by email, medical questions are addressed by a doctor in person. - Eye emergencies are handled by phone or in person, not by text or email.
+Symptoms of an eye emergency include increased eye pain, eye redness, or decreased vision.
 If you experience these symptoms during normal business hours, promptly come to our office.
 If outside normal business hours, call our doctors' emergency cell phone at 636-459-6836.
-We cannot diagnose medical conditions over the phone and will request that you come to our office promptly to have your eye concern evaluated.
+Since we cannot diagnose medical conditions over the phone, Brinton Vision policy states that when a patient calls with a new eye concern, they are asked to come to our office promptly to be evaluated by a doctor.
 If you are unable to come in at the time of your call, we will offer you the choice of an early appointment before the start of the next clinic day or our next appointment at brintonvision.com/postop.